monarchmobile/monarchTemplate/README.md

 Get a copy of the template:

-git clone git@github.com:monarchmobile/startup_template.git ~sites/startup_template
+git clone git@github.com:monarchmobile/startup_template.git ~/sites/startup_template

 Create a new Rails application as normal, specifying the path to the template script with the -m flag:

-rails new appname -d mysql -m /sites/startup_template/template.rb
+rails new <app_name> --d postgres -m ~/sites/startup_template/template.rb